jperkin/www.perkin.org.uk/pages/pkgsrc-binary-packages-for-illumos.markdown

 $ sudo pkgin -y full-upgrade
 {% endhighlight %}

-As it is such a common FAQ, note that the `git` package is currently spelled `scmgit`.

 ## Building From Source

 pkgsrc is based on the FreeBSD [ports](http://www.freebsd.org/ports/) system,